-I don't want my (brother) to administer (mom's) estate who died without a will.
-How can I stop him?
+I don't want my sibling to administer our parent's estate who died without a will.
+How can I stop them?
 Will the PGT take over?

 The PGT will consider a request to administer an estate.
 Generally, the PGT requires the consent of all or a majority of the intestate successors.
 The court cannot appoint the PGT as administrator without our prior written consent.

 The Wills, Estates and Succession Act indicates priority among applicants when there is no will.
 Should you have concerns about the proposed administrator, you may wish to seek legal advice.

 One of the intestate successors or beneficiaries is a mentally incompetent adult or a minor.
 Does the PGT get involved?

 To ensure that the minor’s rights are protected, an applicant for a grant of probate or administration generally must notify a minor’s guardian and the PGT when a minor is or may be an intestate successor or beneficiary of an estate.
 To ensure that the rights of an adult who is or may be mentally incompetent are protected, an applicant for a grant of probate or administration generally must notify the committee and the PGT when the person is an intestate successor or beneficiary of an estate.
 If a committee has not been appointed, notice must be provided to the PGT and the person.
 More information is available from PGT Grant Application Review Services.